50 Beowulf vs. 50 BMG: Not So Similar

 The 50 BMG is the winner of this section.

-.50 BMG vs .50 Beowulf: Stopping Power
+.50 BMG vs. .50 Beowulf: Stopping Power

-Stopping power is important because a poorly placed shot from a more powerful caliber can be just as effective as a well-placed shot of a lesser caliber.
+While I understand where they're coming from, I only agree to a point.
+A well-placed shot isn't always possible – especially for the average shooter.
+I argue that stopping power is important, because a poorly placed shot from a more powerful cartridge can be just as effective as a well-placed shot from a weaker one.

 Hunting